mohit-mesh/high-speed-line-follower-stm32/docs/README.md

 ## 📸 Media & Documentation

-This directory contains the visual documentation and schematics for the high-speed 16-IR line follower project.
+This directory contains the visual documentation for the high-speed 16-IR line follower project.
 Seeing the robot in action is the best way to understand the effectiveness of the PID tuning and the high-resolution sensor array.

 ### 🎥 Video Demonstrations